 Information about low-lying nuclear structure (e.g., level energies, Jπ values, lifetimes etc.) resides in the Evaluated Nuclear Structure Data File (ENSDF).
 The governing philosophy behind ENSDF evaluation is to take all information that is known about discrete states in a given nucleus from nuclear reactions and decay and combine them to create a recommended set of Adopted Levels and Gammas for general use. more

-Users may raise awareness of issues in nuclear structure data through the new Nuclear Structure Experimental Issues (NSEI) website.
+Users may raise awareness of issues in nuclear structure data through the new Nuclear Structure Experimental Issues (NSEI) website, and needs for cross section data through the new Isotope Production Nuclear Data Issues (IPNDI) website.

 The neutron-capture reaction is fundamental for identifying and analyzing the γ-ray spectrum from an unknown assembly because it provides unambiguous information on the neutron-absorbing isotopes.
 Nondestructive-assay applications may exploit this phenomenon passively, for example, in the presence of spontaneous-fission neutrons, or actively where an external neutron source is used as a probe. more